-Fiscal Year 2022 Results
+Fiscal Year 2023 Results

 Based on the results of the evaluations, CCC can provide reasonable assurance that internal controls over financial reporting are in place and operating effectively.

-CCC ended FY 2022 with no material weaknesses.
-The prior material weakness related to accounting for budgetary transactions was resolved during FY 2022.
+CCC ended FY 2023 with no material weaknesses.
 The Executive Vice President's Statement of Assurance provides reasonable assurance that CCC's system of internal control complies with FMFIA objectives.